sf-wdi-24/modules/week-10-angular/day-02/module-02/readme.md

 ### Filtering Data

+In addition to directives, Angular also has built-in  <a href="https://docs.angularjs.org/api/ng/filter">filter components</a> that format data for displaying it to the user.

-Sort the Pokemon by nDex number:
+You can use the <a href="https://docs.angularjs.org/api/ng/filter/orderBy">orderBy</a> filter to sort the Pokemon by nDex number:

 ```html
 <!-- index.html.erb -->